My easy recipe for Vegan General Tso’s Cauliflower is spicy-sweet and tangy like the original and will please

 - 3 cups of oil for frying

-Mince the garlic, chili, and ginger finely.
-Heat a pan with 1 tbsp of oil and fry ginger, chili, and garlic for about 2 minutes.
+Mince the garlic, chilli, and ginger finely.
+Heat a pan with 1 tbsp of oil and fry ginger, chilli, and garlic for about 2 minutes.
 Add the tomato paste and fry for another minute.

 Add orange juice, soy sauce, rice vinegar, and sugar.
 Bring to a boil and add the cornstarch slurry.
 Let the sauce thicken, stirring constantly, then turn the heat down to low and let simmer while you prepare the cauliflower.

 Break the cauliflower into 5 cm rosettes and put them aside in a medium bowl.